UC Davis students are catalysts for progress towards sustainability.

 The UC Davis campus continues to make students and sustainability a priority by investing in opportunities that combine student success, professional development, and advancement of campus sustainability goals.
 Sustainability is currently developing several ways for students who have a passion for creating a greener future to join our team

-Opportunities to look forward to in Fall 2021:
+Opportunities to look forward to in the near future:

 - Career Exploration Opportunities